On this page

 - behaviour is seen in more than one situation (for example, at home and at school)

-- symptoms are severe enough to limit the child or young person’s ability to cope with everyday situations or cause problems at home, at school and with friends.
+- symptoms are severe enough to limit the child or young person’s ability to cope with everyday life.

 Learn more about the different types of depression.